International Foundation for Art Research: History

-In 1989, IFAR had become "a very grand-sounding name for what is really just three smart, dedicated, underpaid women who are among the nation's leading experts on stolen and forged art."
-Constance Lowenthal, Margaret I. O'Brien and Virgilia H. Pancoast work in an Upper East Side office which contains 30,000 files documenting stolen art cases.
-The three-rooms were on the fourth floor of the Explorers Club, on East 70th Street.
+In 1989, IFAR had become "a very grand-sounding name for what is really just three smart, dedicated, underpaid women who are among the nation's leading experts on stolen and forged art," wrote Michael Winerip.
+Constance Lowenthal, Margaret I. O'Brien and Virgilia H. Pancoast worked in an Upper East Side office containing 30,000 files documenting stolen art cases.
+The three rooms were on the fourth floor of the Explorers Club, on East 70th Street.

-Database

-IFAR compiled information about stolen art; and by 1990, IFAR was updating its catalogue of stolen art 10 times a year.
-In 1991, IFAR helped to establish the Art Loss Register (ALR) as a commercial enterprise.
-IFAR managed ALR's U.S. operations through 1997.
-In 1998, ALR assumed full responsibility for the database although IFAR retains ownership.

 Development

 In response to the growth and development of IFAR, museum officials have revised some policies based on an assumption that discussing theft would scare away potential donors.
 The change from policies of secrecy to ones which emphasize openness was gradual, mirroring an expectation that publicizing theft is likely to promote recovery.